Bellomia/ASD_UniMib/README.md

 - README.md is the file you are reading.

-Note: The previously included latex-project files have been removed, as unessential and distracting.
+NOTE: The previously included latex-project files have been removed, as unessential and distracting.
 They are of course still available through commit history.